 Easton Public Market

-Exotic offerings abound, from the Egyptian specialties of Taza Market to the delicate pancakes at Full of Crepe to the brimming bowls of ramen at Mr. Lee's Noodles.
+Exotic offerings abound, from the delicate pancakes at Full of Crepe to the brimming bowls of ramen at Mr. Lee's Noodles.
 The Easton Public Market is a vibrant gathering space for shopping and dining with even more things to enjoy, like events in the Community Room that offer unique presentations and workshops, and the Markets’ Kitchen’s tasty events and classes for every level of culinary expertise.
 Click here for a full list of upcoming events and classes.

 - Mister Lee's Noodles: Perhaps the most highly anticipated vendor at the market, an Asian-inspired ramen noodle bar.
 Try Mister Lee's Dirty Noodles, featuring noodles Chizmar makes himself.
 This dish features mushroom-dashi, chashu (a type of barbecued pork in Cantonese cuisine), 60-minute egg, soy, mushrooms and local greens.

 - Dundore & Heister (butcher): It's pretty much impossible not to drool at everything offered as they are front and center in the market and with good reason.
 Stop by and watch the plaid-shirt wearing butchers break down cuts of meat in minutes.
 They focus exclusively on four meats: lamb, beef, poultry and pork, that come from local farms that don't use antibiotics or hormones, and pasture-raise their animals.
 It's a whole-animal butcher, meaning as little as possible of the animals is thrown away.
 The meats are cut fresh and the trained butchers are there on site to guide you on what's the best cut.